Mia06-coder/alx_html_css/css_advanced/README.md

 - Avatar stacks above text on mobile and aligns horizontally on larger screens.
 - Typography and spacing match the design system.

+### Task 4 : Tutorials Styling

+- Added responsive grid layout for tutorial cards.
+- Cards are fixed at 255px width, center-aligned.
+- Used mobile-first grid layout with breakpoints for tablet (2 columns) and desktop (4 columns).
+- Followed BEM naming convention and organized structure with consistent spacing and padding.

 ## 📌 Author

 **Mia** – Software Developer in training 💻